 Mulligans Beach House

 The Ocean Grill is a classic steakhouse with fresh seafood on the oceanfront.
 It is a must-visit while vacationing in Vero Beach.
-Go for lunch to have Lobster Rolls or Quiche and stay for dinner to feast on succulent steaks and a smorgasbord of fresh fish dishes.
-A small bar is located at the back of the restaurant if you want to escape the crowds.
+Go for lunch to have Lobster Rolls or Quiche and stay for dinner to feast on succulent steaks and a meal of fresh fish dishes.
+A small bar is located at the back of the Ocean Grill restaurant if you want to escape the crowds.
 The Crab Dip and Peel & Eat Shrimp are the perfect accompaniment for a cold beer or glass of wine.